 This was my first run in conditions that were below 5 degrees.
 Unlike my other runs in the past few years, this was different weather-wise while running terms; I did not feel a strain since preparing well in advance helped me get used to running in such conditions.

-Well, in all fairness I have ran at the races without preparation (including a half-marathon) and as a result I have also suffered from those body aches, niggles and other small bodily discomforts.
-I didn’t want any of this and moreover I wanted this run to be like a normal run, a feeling of routine from my daily life.
-This was my goal and I am happy I was able to achieve this small milestone.
+Well, in all fairness, I have run at the races without preparation (including a half-marathon).
+As a result, I have also suffered from those body aches, niggles, and other small bodily discomforts.
+I didn’t want any of this, and I wanted this run to be like a typical run, a feeling of routine from my daily life.
+This was my goal, and I am happy I was able to achieve this small milestone.

-Kept it simple – just made it a point to spend time outside with relatively less warm clothes by jogging, and running.
-This time the weather leading up to the race helped me train better.
-There were many days late in the evening where temperatures were below 10°C consistently and on few days it hovered around 5°C and less.
-I spent anywhere between 15 minutes to 40 minutes training depending on the time and I managed to complete the full-distance at least twice a week, if not more.
-This gave me the confidence early on – that I could finish the distance without grasping for breath and in relatively quick time!
+I spent anywhere between 15 minutes to 40 minutes training depending on the time, and I managed to complete the full-distance at least twice a week, if not more.
+This gave me the confidence early on – that I could finish the distance without gasping for breath and in relatively quick time!

 THE RACE DAY